Coset Shaping: Constructions and Bounds: Introduction

-In this paper, a new competitive shaping technique is proposed, called {\em coset shaping}.
-One of the distinguishing features of the shaper is that parity bits can be shaped in the same manner as message bits without increasing computational complexity.
-We use a combination of a linear code with a higher rate than the target transmission rate and a shaping code.
+In \cite{bocharova2025coset}, we proposed a new competitive shaping technique, called {\em coset shaping}.
+The new scheme uses a combination of a linear error-correcting code (ECC) with a higher rate than the target transmission rate and a shaping code.
 The shaping code is a set of coset leaders of a linear code.
-The best coset leader is selected based on the criterion of minimum signal energy.
-We prove that for the proposed scheme, the gap to capacity can be made arbitrarily small as the error-correcting code length and the modulation order increase.
-Numerical results for one practical scenario are given.
+The best coset leader is selected using the minimum signal energy criterion.
+Similar to \cite{bocherer2019probabilistic}, the proposed shaper allows one to shape both information and parity bits.
+For the proposed scheme, the gap-to-capacity can be made arbitrarily small as the length of the ECC and the modulation order approach infinity.
+In \cite{bocharova2025coset}, the sketch of the corresponding proof is presented.

+In this paper, we expand on the asymptotic analysis of the coset shaper.
+A modified Gallager-type upper bound on the probability of maximum-likelihood (ML) decoding error for finite-length coded, shaped QAM signaling is presented and compared with the Gallager random coding bound (RCB).
+The presented bounds shed light on the choice of signal probability distribution for shaping.
+The bounds computed for different code lengths show that the capacity-achieving distribution is far from optimal in some scenarios.

 This paper is organized as follows.
-Preliminaries are in Section \ref{prelim} and the new coset shaping scheme is in Section \ref{sec:coset}.
-The asymptotic analysis is performed in Section \ref{analysis}.
+Preliminaries are in Section~\ref{prelim}, and the coset shaping scheme is described in Section \ref{sec:coset}.
+The analysis of the convergency of the coding gain to its ultimate limit is given in Section \ref{analysis}.
+The Gallager bound and its modification are presented and discussed in Section \ref{bounds}.
 Simulation results and comparisons are given in Section \ref{sec:numres}.